artinesrailian/png-image-downloader/README.md

 ## Arguments

-- -h help
+- -h|--help help: Shows the help document
-- -u URL: The URL to download the PNG images from (mandatory)
+- -u|--url URL: The URL to download the PNG images from (mandatory)
-- -o output_directory: The directory to save the downloaded PNG images to (mandatory)
+- -o|--output output_directory: The directory to save the downloaded PNG images to (mandatory)
-- -U username: The username for basic authentication (optional)
+- -U|--username username: The username for basic authentication (optional)
-- -P password: The password for basic authentication (optional)
+- -P|--password password: The password for basic authentication (optional)

 ## Example usage